sansi-zhang/L3FNet/README.md

 L3FNet implementation files and data preprocessing file on Pytorch.
 - ./jupyter
 Network execution scripts, as well as some algorithm implementation scripts.
-- ./log
-Log files that record the accuracy of each verification scenario during verification.
-- ./loss
-loss Drop image, recording the loss for each validation.
 - ./model
 Network and regular functions to call.
 - ./param